python-useful-helpers/exec-helpers/README.rst

 * `stdout_xml` - STDOUT decoded as XML to `ElementTree` using `defusedxml` library.

+* `stdout_lxml` - STDOUT decoded as XML to `ElementTree` using `lxml` library.
+Accessible only if lxml library installed.
+Can be insecure.

 * `timestamp` -> `typing.Optional(datetime.datetime)`.
 Timestamp for received exit code.

 SSHClient specific